Canbelego: After the mine closed

-The final closure of the Mount Boppy Gold Mine, in 1922-1923, was the beginning of the end of Canbelego's prosperity.
-By this time, the population was down to around 1,000, but it rapidly fell still further, without a major source of employment in the area.
-A few years later, in 1925, it was reported that, "a handful is left hanging on in hope that the old field will come again" and in 1929, "there are very few houses and shops in Canbelego".
-The convent school had closed at the end of 1923.
+Later, in 1925, it was reported that, "a handful is left hanging on in hope that the old field will come again" and in 1929, "there are very few houses and shops in Canbelego".
 Limited gold production between 1929 and 1941 allowed the village to persist, with diminished circumstances.
-In 1931, the population was still 261 and the village had one hotel, two stores, two butchers, a bakery, and a school with 40 pupils.
-By 1949, there were only 93 inhabitants left.
-In 1938, the village—by then described as "one hotel and cluster of houses"— briefly relived its former glory, when its Country Rugby Leaque team—the smallest club of the 500 in the state—won 20 of its 22 games, and had another successful year in 1940.
-The team was still in existence in the 1950s.
-The old Commercial Hotel was destroyed by fire in 1956 but a new hotel opened in 1959.
+In 1931, the population was still 261 and the village had one hotel, two stores, two butchers, a bakery, and its public school, with 40 pupils.
+In 1944, the school had "less than a dozen children".